Life insurance can give you peace of mind that your loved ones will be kept financially secure if the worst should happen.

 And by using bonkers.ie you can find the policy that best suits the unique requirements of you and your family which won’t burn a hole in your pocket.

-Whether you’re looking for over 50s life insurance, joint life insurance or life insurance with serious illness cover, bonkers.ie can help you find a cheap life insurance quote that meets your needs.
+Whether you’re looking for over 50s life insurance, joint life insurance or life insurance with additional benefits like serious illness cover, we can help you find a competitive quote that meets your needs.

 Life cover pays out a tax-free lump sum if you die during the term of the policy.
 It’s possible to have single life cover, where only one person is insured, or joint life cover and dual life cover, where two people are insured under the one policy.

 Joint life cover insures two people under the one policy but only one claim is paid out - usually on the death of the first person.
 The policy then ends when the first person dies.

 Dual life cover also insures two people under the same policy but a claim can be paid out on both deaths.
 If one person dies, a claim is paid out and the policy continues in the name of the survivor.
 If the second person dies during the term of the policy, a second payout is made.
 For this reason dual life cover is more expensive than joint life cover.